- Booking Appointments

 Bourne Galletly Medical Practice

 We are a traditional general medical practice partnership located in Bourne.
 We provide a comprehensive range of general medical services to Bourne and the surrounding areas and can offer full dispensing services to patients who live in the surrounding villages.
 We have modern premises and ample car parking.
-We are open to new patient registrations and you can consult with any of the six doctors.
+We are open to new patient registrations and you can consult with any of the seven doctors or our Practice nurses.

 Snapshot of services offered: